mike-li8/Power-BI-Business-Insights-360/README.md

 | 	LATAM	 | 	Gaming Laptop	 | 	2020	 | 	1799.9345	 | 	0.15862	 | 	435.584149	 | 	150.2765314	 | 	132.2433476	 | 	94.67421479	 | 	986.9976372	 |
 | 	LATAM	 | 	Gaming Laptop	 | 	2021	 | 	2417.7944	 | 	0.83688	 | 	469.0521136	 | 	197.0018877	 | 	133.9612836	 | 	161.5415479	 | 	1455.400687	 |
 | 	LATAM	 | 	Gaming Laptop	 | 	2022	 | 	3091.977	 | 	8.40752	 | 	927.5931	 | 	389.589102	 | 	179.2109869	 | 	331.1507367	 | 	1256.025554	 |

+Notes:
+* Provided in .xlsx format
+* Data table provides information for each subzone, fiscal year, and product category that relates to personal computers, the marketshare of AtliQ and other PC manufacturers.